Pink Lotion Papi: The Weeknd Debuts DeBargian Drip At TIFF, Gets Roasted All Night Long

 Twitter Roasts The Weeknd’s Soul Glo Drip

-The Weeknd (aka Fin De Semana) seemed to have morphed into someone’s young Dominican uncle who runs the hottest club in town while attending the premiere of Crime Comedy-Drama “Uncut Gems” at the star-studded Toronto International Film Festival.
+The Weeknd (aka El Fin De Semana) seemed to have morphed into someone’s young Dominican uncle who runs the hottest club in town while attending the premiere of Crime Comedy-Drama “Uncut Gems” at the star-studded Toronto International Film Festival.

 Known for his trademark dreadlock tentacles, the spotlight-shy Pop star stunned fans who barely recognized him while everyone else across the whole entire internet roasted him and his greasy Lionel Richie drip all night long.